tovihehe/tovihehe/README.md

  🗣️ Ask me about **Python, LLMs and AI/ML solutions**

- 🥸 Fun fact: **Stardew Valley is a cozy game developed by a single developer, aka Eric Barone.**
+ 🥸 Fun fact: **Stardew Valley was developed by a single developer, aka Eric Barone.**

  </div>